SM 18x125 [2xM5] / N42 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – are utilized in computer drives, electric motors, medical equipment or very highly developed apparatuses.
+- Key role in the industry of new technologies – find application in hard drives, electric motors, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: